IT4306 · IT Project Management · Level II Sem 4

 ▶ Answer

-Progressive elaboration ensures all stakeholders share a common understanding of what the project will and will not include — significantly reducing disputes and rework.
+Progressive elaboration ensures all stakeholders share a common understanding of what is included — reducing disputes and costly rework.

 09

-What suggestions are recommended for improving user input?
-Why is user involvement critical for scope management?
+What are the key suggestions for improving user input?
+Why is user involvement critical?

 User Input